h0lism/digitalgarden/src/site/notes/THE ROOT OF EV1111L.md

 perhaps extraterrestrial friends of mine, assisting us,

-The Garden opens.

-Featuring a 60 minute
+I recorded a 60 minute
 Akashic Records Access
 and the Halls of Amenti
 New Earth Quantum Healing Activation.